Page Content

 Hyagnis chinensis Breuning, 1961 is the full name of the group-species in the taxonomic classification system.

-The species is combined with the Hyagnis genus ranked in the Apomecynini tribe of Lamiinae.
+The species is combined with the genus Hyagnis ranked in the tribe Apomecynini.

 Classification